ashutoshbw/any-number-to-words/README.md

 # Any number to words
-Converts any(string is it's limit) decimal number to words in several locales.
+A string based number to words converter.

 See **[Live Demo](https://any-number-to-words.netlify.app/)**